ranasalameh-63/Simple-E-Commerce-Website-Using-Next.js/README.md

 # Simple-E-Commerce-Website-Using-Next.js

 🛒 Simple E-Commerce Website using Next.js

-📌 Project Overview
+📌 Task Overview

-This project is a simple e-commerce website built using Next.js (App Router).
+This task is a simple e-commerce website built using Next.js (App Router).

 It includes a home page, product listing, product details, an about page, and a custom 404 page, with different data-fetching strategies (SSR, SSG, ISR).